Bruce Power and its suppliers operate under a set of guiding principles, which include:

 - Utilize Enterprise Demand Spend Forecasting to develop and prioritize commercial opportunities resulting in larger and longer-term opportunities via strategic supplier relationships.

 - Favour commercial models that provide cost certainty, that minimize, share and transfer risk and that provide transparency.

 - Collaborate with Ontario Power Generation where common suppliers or work programs exist.

 - Employ objective performance measures tied to fees at risk and incentives in all Master Services and Purchase Agreements.

 Shared Recruitment Policy

 With the nuclear industry undergoing major renewal across Ontario, Bruce Power is asking its supplier partners to create consistency on recruitment practices during this exciting time.
-To learn more about Bruce Power’s expectations with respect to recruitment practices, download this letter (link to letter), which has been sent to all of the major suppliers that support the Bruce Power Life-Extension Program.
+To learn more about Bruce Power’s expectations with respect to recruitment practices, download this letter, which has been sent to all of the major suppliers that support the Bruce Power Life-Extension Program.